Certified Management Accountant: Additional certification requirements

-In September 2021, IMA announced the historic milestone of awarding 100,000 CMA certifications.
+In September 2021, IMA announced the historic milestone of having awarded 100,000 CMA certifications.

-The Certified Management Accountant (Australia) Exam
+The Certified Management Accountant (Australia) exam

 The Institute of Certified Management Accountants (ICMA) is an Australian organisation operating globally, focused on management accounting.
 A management accountant applies his or her professional knowledge and skill in the preparation and presentation of financial and other decision-oriented information in such a way as to assist management in the formulation of policies and in the planning and control of the operation of the undertaking.

 Management Accountants therefore are seen as the "value-creators" amongst the accountants.
 They are much more interested in forward looking and taking decisions that will affect the future of the organization, than in the historical recording and compliance (scorekeeping) aspects of the profession.
 Management accounting knowledge and experience can therefore be obtained from varied fields and functions within an organization, such as information management, treasury, efficiency auditing, marketing, valuation, pricing, logistics, etc.

-Education Program
+Education program

-ICMA (Australia) is committed to scholarship and quality education at the lowest possible cost to its students.
-The educational objectives of the Institute of Certified Management Accountants (ICMA) are therefore to further the development of management accounting education in the universities and business schools of Australia and Internationally, to encourage research into the application of management accounting theory and practice, and to provide continuing professional development for its members.
+The Institute of Certified Management Accountants is committed to scholarship and quality education at the lowest possible cost to its students.
+The educational objectives of ICMA are therefore to further the development of management accounting education in the universities and business schools of Australia and internationally, to encourage research into the application of management accounting theory and practice, and to provide continuing professional development for its members.

 In order to achieve the above objectives, the following educational programmes have been implemented by the institute.

-Technician Level Programmes
+Technician-level programmes

 These programmes cover the three technician-level qualifications of ICMA: